-The Bureau of Meteorology (BoM) seasonal outlook for October to December shows that rainfall will likely be below median.
-Daytime and overnight temperatures are expected to be hotter than median over this period.
+The latest Bureau of Meteorology (BoM) seasonal outlook for November to January does not show a clear indication of drier or wetter than average conditions.
+However daytime and overnight temperatures are expected to be hotter than median over this period.

 The Bureau's El Niño-Southern Oscillation (ENSO) index outlook indicator is on El Niño.
-Models indicate that El Niño conditions are likely to persist into February.
-Also, a positive Indian Ocean Dipole (IOD) is currently underway.
-El Niño and positive IOD events influence weather conditions towards drier than median.
+Models indicate that El Niño conditions are likely to persist until at least the end of summer.
+Also, a positive Indian Ocean Dipole (IOD) is in effect, which models indicate will persist into summer.
+El Niño and positive IOD events typically influence weather conditions to become drier than median.